-SET 74: READING CHALLENGE!
-In the time of lockdown when you are fed up with being on your on, or just with family, why not escape and read a book.
-They can take you to many places and a for a short while you can forget about COVID 19 and all that it entails.
-So set yourself a challenge to read at least one new book per week.
+READING CHALLENGE!
+Why not escape the humdrum of life and read a book.
+They can take you to many places and a for a short while you can forget about all your troubles.
+Why not visit Hogwarts or the land of OZ?
+So set yourself a challenge to read at least one new book per month.
 I'm reading The Last Kingdom by Bernard Cornwell at the moment about the Vikings invading England at the time of Alfred the Great and I'm loving it!

 Below is a selection of some the story/fiction books that you can find about animals.
-You may have some already at home or others like them.
-Check out SET 72 for a fun activity that you and your friends could do.
-Wonky Donkey = 5 stars The Diary of a Killer Cat = 5 stars Black Beauty =5 stars (older reader) Watership Down = 5 stars ( older reader) Jemima Puddleduck = 5 stars White Fang = 5 stars (older reader) Babe = 5 stars Charlotte's Web = 5 stars Elmer = 5 stars.
+The Diary of a Killer Cat Black Beauty Watership Down The Gruffalo Jemima Puddleduck White Fang Babe Charlotte's Web Elmer The Wonkey donkey

-SET 72: ANIMALS 5.
-READ A BOOK!
+ANIMALS READ A BOOK!
 There are so many books out there about animals.
 Why don't you read one?
 You could then write a review and it give it marks / stars out of 5.

 You will need to write the title of the book and who wrote it (the author).
 A review needs a short account of the story but remember not to reveal any twists or the ending!
 Here are some other things to think about and add to your review.
 1 .Did you enjoy it?
 2. Which parts did you particularly like?
 3. If you didn't enjoy it why not?
 4. Who do you think would like this book?
 5. What age range do you think should read it?
 6. How long did it take you to read it?
 7. Did you find it easy or difficult to read?
 8. Have you read any other books by the same author?

-SET 68: ANIMALS 1.
-PETS Many children would love to have a pet.
+ANIMALS PETS Many children would love to have a pet.
 It might be a good idea for them to find out a little about how to look after one.

 Here are a few suggestions for them to research.
 1. How to look after a puppy?
 2. All you need to know about looking after a kitten.
 3. How do you look after a hamster or guinea pig?
 4. Look how easy it is to look after a goldfish?
 5. All you need to know about looking after a parrot.